Young activist sees issue in anti-Asian prejudice

 About the author

-Rick Ervin of Churubusco has been selected as the Golden Pen Award winner for June.
-In the judgment of the editors, his June 29 letter was the month's most effective.
+Eleven-year-old Lilly Roberts of Fort Wayne, whose letter appeared June 13, has been selected as the month's Golden Pen Award winner.
+In the judgment of the editors, she had June's most effective letter.

-Ervin received a gold-plated inscribed pen for his efforts.
-The Golden Pen Award was established to express our appreciation for the contributions of our letter writers to the editorial page.
+Lilly received a gold-plated pen for her efforts.
+The Golden Pen Award was established to express our appreciation for the contribution our letter writers make to the editorial page.